eitansuez/spring-petclinic-istio/docs/deploy.md

 Deployment decisions:

 - We use mysql.
 Mysql can be installed with helm.
 Its charts are in the bitnami repository.
-- We deploy a separate database statefulset for each service
+- We deploy a separate database statefulset for each service.
-- Inside each statefulset we name the database "service_instance_db"
+- Inside each statefulset we name the database "service_instance_db".
-- Apps use the root username "root"
+- Apps use the root username "root".
-- The helm installation will generate a root user password in a secret
+- The helm installation will generate a root user password in a secret.
-- The applications reference the secret name to get at the db credentials
+- The applications reference the secret name to get at the database credentials.

 ### Preparatory steps

+We assume you already have [helm](https://helm.sh/) installed.

 1. Add the helm repository: